dgruninger97/Project/docs/notebook.md

 Time spent: 1 hour

-Design 1: Say that CM2W had a large update which would entailed many user interface changes along with some business logic changes regarding the machines connected in the system.
-This update will take at least an hour, but could take longer if the signal to the internet is strained or under heavy traffic.
+Design 1: Say that CM2W had a large update which would entail many user interface changes along with some business logic changes regarding the machines connected in the system.
+This update will take at least an hour and a half, but could take longer if the signal to the internet is strained or under heavy traffic.
 This notebook suggestst that controllers will need to check for updates less frequently.
 However when it does update, it will need to complete the update in less than 2 hours.
 However, this design does not employ any tactics to address how to actually go about downloading the update in less than 2 hours.
-If the system started to download the update at the wrong time, say during another software update, the system would not be able download the update in less than 2 hours.
+If the system started to download the update at the wrong time, say during another traffic heavy software update, the system would not be able download the update in less than 2 hours.
 This is because the system does not identify any tactics to address this aside from infrequently checking for updates.
 There is no actual plan for if this check occurs at the wrong time.
 Therefore, the system is at risk of not satisfying QAS2.

 Design 2: The notebook mentions that in the case where the system went offline, data would be logged, using C, to some offline controller memory storage.